-Since social distancing measures and shutdowns began in early 2020, most of us have been traveling less and staying closer to home.
+Since social distancing measures and shutdowns began in March, most of us have been traveling less and staying closer to home.
 For those who need a getaway, 2020 is the year of the (local, socially-distant) road trip.
-With Phase 2 in full swing in Whatcom County, activities are limited, but my partner and I decided to carefully dip our toes in the travel pool once again.
-We eased in with a one-night local getaway on a weekday.
-Our destination: Semiahmoo Resort in Blaine, only 2 hours north of Seattle and 30 minutes north of Bellingham.
+We eased in with a one-night local getaway on a weekday, our destination?
+Semiahmoo Resort in Blaine, only 2 hours north of Seattle and 30 minutes north of Bellingham.

 Once the site of the largest cannery in North America, Semiahmoo has seen centuries of human history.
 Indiginous peoples first lived here in the 1700s.
 The name “Semiahmoo” comes from the Salish language, describing the shape of the land as a “crescent moon”.
 In the 1890s, the Alaska Packers Association opened a massive cannery that operated at Semiahmoo for over 75 years.
 You can still find remnants from the cannery days around the property — from Semiahmoo’s iconic water tower to the seasonal cannery museum.
 In 1987, Semiahmoo was transformed into a resort.

 Today, Semiahmoo Resort is a family-friendly, 198-room casual beach destination.
 Located at the end of a mile-long spit, Semiahmoo is surrounded by Salish Sea saltwater with views across the bay to White Rock, BC and beyond.
 It’s an ideal place for a quick getaway from the city.
 And I’m happy to report that the resort is taking Covid-19 precautions seriously.

 To combat the Covid-19 pandemic, Semiahmoo has implemented increased protocols for cleaning their property daily to protect guests and employees.
 Read more about their Columbia Clean program here.